geocomPP/sdvwR/chapter.md

 and the `tol` argument of 0.001 (much larger tolerance values may be needed, for data that is *projected*).
 Next, we divide the size of the simplified object by the original (note the use of the `/` symbol).
-The output of `0.03...` tells us that the new object is only 3% of its original size.
+The output of `0.04...` tells us that the new object is only around 4% of its original size.
 We can see how this has happened by again counting the number of vertices.
 This time we use the `coordinates` and `nrow` functions together:

 ~~~~ {.r}